- dunder methods#

 Its first documented use is a mailing list posting by Mark Jackson from 2002.

-- dict classes
+- dict classes#

 A regular class whose attributes are stored in the

-__dict__attribute of every single instance.
+object.__dict__attribute of every single instance.
 This is quite wasteful especially for objects with very few data attributes and the space consumption can become significant when creating large numbers of instances.

-- slotted classes
+- slotted classes#

-A class that has no
+A class whose instances have no

-__dict__attribute and defines its attributes in a
+object.__dict__attribute and define their attributes in a

-__slots__attribute instead.
+object.__slots__attribute instead.
 In

 attrs, they are created by passing